Frozen Scream: Plot

-At their lab, Lil tells Sven that they're "interfering with nature" and that "the beings we create are not human beings."
-Sven assures her that they'll soon unlock the secrets of immortality.
+At their lab, Lil tells Sven that they are "interfering with nature" and that "the beings we create are not human beings."
+Sven assures her that they will soon unlock the secrets of immortality.
 Meanwhile, Kevin tells Ann of his suspicions about Sven and Lil.
 Ann agrees to report back what she finds.

-Kevin and Ann interview Fr.
-O'Brien.
+Kevin and Ann interview Father O'Brien.
 He tells them that Tom had said Sven was using curare on rats, then reviving them and keeping them at low temperatures to retard their aging process.
-But after being revived, Tom said, the rats acted as if they were "almost soul-less."
+But after being revived, Tom said, the rats acted as if they were "almost soulless."
 Shortly thereafter, a zombie strangles O'Brien.

 Ann gets a phone call from Tom, who complains of feeling cold and numb.
 The call ends abruptly when intruders burst into Ann's house.
 She calls Kevin for help and rushes to Cathrin's room.
-But Cathrin isn't there.
+But Cathrin is not there.
 Instead, a zombie grabs Ann and threatens to kill her and Tom if she continues to cooperate with Kevin.
 Cathrin returns and denies that anyone was in the house.
 Not believing her, Kevin takes Ann home, where they sleep together.
 Kevin declares his love for her; she says nothing about her feelings toward him.

 Ann searches Lil's office and discovers photos of the missing med students.
-She tells Kevin that she'll search Sven's home lab during his Halloween party.
+She tells Kevin she will search Sven's home lab during his Halloween party.
 During the party, Cathrin overheats and drops dead.

 The party continues.
 Ann sees Tom staring blankly from the window of an old house.
 She calls Kevin.
-Inside the house, she finds a freezer containing Tom and the missing students, both of whom are zombies.
-The zombies attack.
+She finds a freezer inside the house containing Tom and the missing students, both zombies—the zombies attack.
 Kevin kills one but is knocked over by a car and taken to the hospital.
-Ann is chased by the second zombie.
-Just as he is about to kill Ann, Lil appears and tells him that he's been out of the freezer for too long.
+The second zombie chases Ann.
+Just as he is about to kill Ann, Lil appears and tells him that he has been out of the freezer too long.
 He immediately dies.

-Ann is taken to Sven's lab, where he intends to zombify her.
-But Lil kills him.
+Ann is taken to Sven's lab, where he intends to zombify her, but Lil kills him.
 Lil asks Ann to take Sven's place on the immortality project.
-As a ruse, Ann agrees, but then destroys the lab.
+As a ruse, Ann agrees but then destroys the lab.
 An angry Lil decides to inject Ann with the zombie serum.
 O'Brien, himself a zombie, arrives.

-Ann, Lil and O'Brien visit Kevin in the hospital.
-Ann, now a zombie, promises she'll love Kevin forever.
-But her eternal love has a price, which Kevin pays as Lil plunges a hypodermic of zombie serum into his eye.
+Ann, Lil, and O'Brien visit Kevin in the hospital.
+Ann, now a zombie, promises that she will love Kevin forever.
+But her eternal love has a price, which Kevin pays as Lil plunges a hypodermic zombie serum into his eye.